jototland/stackedit_workspace/statistikknotater/bayesian.md

 $$ p(x)=\sum_{i=1}^{n}p(x,\theta) $$

-### Law of total probability with discrete continuous random parameter
+### Law of total probability with discrete/continuous random variables

 Assume $X$ is a discrete random variable and $\Theta$ is a continuous random variable, with a joint pdf $p(x,\theta)$, then the marginal pmf $p(x)$ is

 $$ p(x) = \int_{-\infty}^{\infty}p(x, \theta)\,d\theta $$

-### Law of total probability with continuous marginal and discrete parameter
+### Law of total probability with continuous/discrete random variables

 Assume $X$ is a continuous random variable and $\Theta$ is a discrete random variable, and $\Theta$ can take on the values $\theta_1\ldots\theta_n$, having a joint pdf $p(x, \theta)$, then the marginal pdf $p(x)$ is